 Planning visiting Disneyland and want some inside info?
 No need to shoot me an e-mail, click here the Atomic Redhead’s Disneyland Tips!

 *Disneybounding: For those who are unfamiliar with the term, it refers to a style of attire, often when visiting a Disney Resort.
 Since those over the age of 13 are not allowed wear costumes, people have learned to get creative with regular clothing and use color blocking, shapes, and patterns to create a look inspired by Disney characters.
 Want to learn more?
 Peek at this Disneybound Tumblr!

-The Atomic Hideaway
+The Atomic Redhead

 If you are looking for writing samples you can download PDF samples below.
 Both of these essays received an A-.

 All images and text, unless otherwise noted, are taken by me or Patrick and are copyright of Janey Ellis/Atomic Redhead.
 Text is copyright of Janey Ellis/Atomic Redhead, unless otherwise noted with regards to Guest Posts.
 If you wish to use any of my text or images for sharing on your blog or website, you are welcome to as long as credit is given, which includes a link back to my blog.
 If you wish to use it for other media (print, film, etc.) please request permission using the Contact page.
 Thank you.

 While I was once employed by the Walt Disney Company, I never spoke for, and never speak for or on the Company’s behalf.
 Anything that is said regarding Disney, Disneyland or its affiliates is my own opinion, and speaks from my experience as a Guest.
 I am not a spokesperson for the Disneyland Resort, or The Walt Disney Company and its affiliates.
 Atomic Redhead is not owned or officially affiliated with the Walt Disney Company or any of its affiliates.